acolby/proxyload/README.md

 For detailed documentation on the proxy utility, see [src/proxy/README.md](src/proxy/README.md).

 The proxy utility creates a nested proxy structure for dynamically loading and executing code based on type and name hierarchies.
-It's the core mechanism that enables Proxyload's runtime code loading capabilities.
+It's the core mechanism that enables Proxyload's runtime code loading capabilities with dependency injection support.

 ## Build Utility